yahyaqr/oracle/docs/Book Summary/The Compound Effect.md

 updated: Monday, October 24th 2022 - 10.55

 ---
-> [!One Sentence summary]
-> The compound effect is the strategy of reaping huge rewards from small, seemingly insignificant actions.
+The compound effect is the strategy of reaping huge rewards from small, seemingly insignificant actions.
 You cannot improve something until you measure it.
 Always take 100 percent responsibility for everything that happens to you.

 ---
 ### Choice Awareness

 >In essence, you make your choices, and then your choices make you.
 Every decision, no matter how slight, alters the trajectory of your life.

-> The first step toward change is awareness.
+>The first step toward change is awareness.
 If you want to get from where you are to where you want to be, you have to start by becoming aware of the choices that lead you away from your desired destination.

 >The choices that lead to life-altering change are, on the surface, disarmingly small.
 The good ones are easy to overlook and the bad ones are easy to forgive.
 What’s more, cause and effect are so distant that they’re hard to connect.